InDesign Really Slow? Here’s how to fix it

 • Then tap on Display Performance.

-• Now from the Display performance section, set the Default View to Typical.
+• Now, from the Display Performance section, set the Default View to Typical.

-Set the Default Performance to Typical
+Set the Default Performance to TypicalPin

 3. Turn OFF Previews in Pages Panel

 InDesign uses a tiny bit of the system resources to create a small preview in the Pages Panel whenever you upload content in InDesign.
-So, turning off this option may help you increase your Indesign speed.
+So, turning off this option may help you increase your InDesign speed.

-• In Pages Panel, select the three lines from the top right corner and choose Panel Options.
+• In the Pages Panel, select the three lines from the top right corner and choose Panel Options.

 • Uncheck the “Show Thumbnails” options.

-Turn OFF Preview option
+Turn OFF Preview optionPin

 4. Turn OFF Live Hyperlink Check

-Turn OFF Live Hyperlink Check
+Turn OFF Live Hyperlink CheckPin

 • Go to Windows -> Interactive -> Hyperlink.